mabdinur/opentelemetry-java-instrumentation/instrumentation-core/spring/README.md

 ## Manual Instrumentation using Handlers and Interceptors

-In this section, we will implement the Spring HandlerInerceptor interface to wrap all requests to FirstService and Second Service controllers in a span.
+In this section, we will implement the Spring HandlerInerceptor interface to wrap all requests to FirstService and SecondService controllers in a span.

 We will also use the RestTemplate HTTP client to send requests from FirstService to SecondService.
 To propagate the trace in this request we will also implement the ClientHttpRequestInterceptor interface.
 This implementation is only required for projects that send outbound requests.
 In this example it is only required for FirstService.

-### Setup FirstService and SecondService
+### Set up FirstService and SecondService

-Using the earlier instructions [create two example projects](#create-two-spring-projects) and add the required [dependencies and configurations](#setup-for-manual-instrumentation).
+Using the earlier instructions [create two spring projects](#create-two-spring-projects) and add the required [dependencies and configurations](#setup-for-manual-instrumentation).

 ### Instrumentation of Client Service: SecondService